Singaporean Startup Responsible Cyber Acquires ICE71 Accelerate Graduate Secucial | 🚘 LatestLY

-14th May 2020, Responsible Cyber, a Singaporean cybersecurity startup that manages software security for small and medium businesses (changed SMEs to small and medium businesses as preferred by Magda), has acquired Secucial, a startup building a digital identity wallet.
+Responsible Cyber, a Singaporean cybersecurity startup that manages software security for small and medium businesses, has acquired Secucial, a startup building a digital identity wallet.
 The acquisition values Responsible Cyber at S$7 million.

 Responsible Cyber intends to align with the Cyber Security Agency of Singapore (CSA)’s six essential measures published in a handbook (“Be Safe Online”) to help businesses start their cyber security journey with essential controls, enhance their cyber defence capabilities and digital risk management, and protect themselves against cyber-attacks.
 To achieve this, Responsible Cyber will enhance its platform with new functionalities such as access control and identity management.
 Access control is critical in information security.
 It controls who or what can view or use resources.
 It is a fundamental concept in security that minimises risk to the business of unauthorised data disclosure, theft, or loss.
 The process of identifying, authenticating and authorising individuals or groups of people to have access to applications, systems or networks by associating user rights and restrictions is called “identity management”.
 Often, a small and medium business is working with outsourced IT providers to ensure the security of its IT controls.
 However, the business owner lacks visibility on control deployment.
 Responsible Cyber’s IMMUNE platform addresses the reality of the current businesses, where third parties have an important part to play in securing their client’s environment.
 Therefore, Responsible Cyber’s product development is focused on a robust collaboration feature for IMMUNE in addition to the pre-existing functionalities like digital footprint, risk register, all-in-one control monitoring and cyber insurance.